4. AWAKEN THE VOICE OF CURIOSITY

 The quiet, internal change between old and new can feel strange.
 I remember wondering if from a place of wounding I was going into a place of disconnection.
 Yes, that’s how it felt, especially because I was not able to work through every bit of it, with and without my therapist’s help.

 This is when it occurred to me that creating structures around me that would feel nourishing and helpful, could be one of the answers.
-And worked they did, as I began to put more of myself in the way I planned my food, exercise and rest.
+And worked they did, as I began to put more of myself in the way I planned my food, exercise, and rest.
+Start creating now for reparenting yourself.

 8. MAKE TIME FOR EXPRESSION